Cloud repatriation to dedicated IT solutions

 • Increasing overall visibility and control.

-• Addressing data governance and protection issues.
+• Addressing data governance and security issues.

 Planning for cloud repatriation